Obituary of Philip E. Piper

 The family would like to thank the staff at the Ellen M. Leach Memorial Home for all the support they provided to Phil over the years.
 They would also like to offer a special thank you to the medical staff on the 6th floor at St. Joseph's Hospital in Bangor for their compassionate support and exemplary care of Phil in his last days.
 The family is also grateful for the care provided to Phil by his physician, Dr. Rawcliffe.
 Phil found a great deal of peace in his calm and caring manner.
 Many other care providers could learn from his genuine, gentle and open manner of dealing with his patients.

-To send flowers to the family of Philip Piper, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Philip Piper, please visit Tribute Store

 We affirm our "connectedness" to our community through civic involvement, religious faith, and support of children and family organizations and functions.
 We maintain a professional relationship with area funeral homes in order to maintain flexibility and to offer a higher level of service.